 Main symptoms

-- General malaise and loss of appetite
+- Malaise and loss of appetite

 Pityriasis rosea disappears on its own after 6 to 12 weeks, however if you experience itching or discomfort, the dermatologist may recommend treatment with: